-A continuation of the work started in TM303, this course further develops skills in the grammar, syntax, and vocabulary of biblical Hebrew.
-Prerequisite: TM303.
-(Spring/Odd Years)
+Description: A continuation of the work started in TM303, this course further develops skills in the grammar, syntax, and vocabulary of biblical Hebrew.
+Students will read a variety of Hebrew texts from the Old Testament.

-TM310-319 Old Testament Books
+TM310 Old Testament Books 3 credits As announced -319

-These courses are in-depth studies of a particular book or range of books in the Old Testament.
+Prerequisites: All of TM 171-174 (or TM 102-103).
+Recommended: TM210 and TM286 Description: These courses are in-depth studies of a particular book or range of books in the Old Testament.
 Students will examine various methodologies, both historical and contemporary, related to the current topic.
 Course content will vary with each iteration, and the course may be repeated for credit if the content differs.
-Prerequisites: All of TM171-174 (or TM102-103).
-Recommended: TM210 and TM286.
-(As announced)